Sodium calcium dependent arrhythmias – NaCaR

 Project coordination

-Ana Maria GOMEZ GARCIA (SIGNALISATION ET PHYSIOPATHOLOGIE CARDIOVASCULAIRE)
+ANA MARIA GOMEZ GARCIA (SIGNALISATION ET PHYSIOPATHOLOGIE CARDIOVASCULAIRE)

 The author of this summary is the project coordinator, who is responsible for the content of this summary.
 The ANR declines any responsibility as for its contents.